 All members of our audit committee will meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq listing rules.
-Our board of directors has determined that applicable SEC regulations.
-In making this determination, our board of directors considered the nature and scope of experience that has previously had with public reporting companies, including service as .
-Our board of directors has determined that all of the directors that will become members of our audit committee upon the effectiveness of the registration statement of which this prospectus forms a part satisfy the relevant independence requirements for service on the audit committee set forth in the rules of the SEC and the Nasdaq listing rules.
+Our board of directors has determined that Richard Henriques qualifies as an "audit committee financial expert" within the meaning of applicable SEC regulations.
+In making this determination, our board of directors considered the nature and scope of experience that Mr. Henriques has previously had with public reporting companies, including service as Senior Vice President of Finance for Global Human Health, Vice President and Corporate Controller, and Principal Accounting Officer at Merck & Co.
+Inc. Our board of directors has determined that all of the directors that will become members of our audit committee upon the effectiveness of the registration statement of which this prospectus forms a part satisfy the relevant independence requirements for service on the audit committee set forth in the rules of the SEC and the Nasdaq listing rules.
 Both our independent registered public accounting firm and management will periodically meet privately with our audit committee.